MA Philosophy of Medicine and Psychiatry

 Overview: aims of the programme

-Students must earn a total of 180 credits, of which 120 credits come from modules.
-There are two compulsory modules for this programme:
+Students must earn a total of 180 credits across their whole programme, of which 120 will come from taught modules.
+There are two compulsory modules for this programme, which will be automatically added to your record in your first year of study:

 A further 80 credits will come from optional modules.
-Once the above requirements have been satisfied, you may choose from the wide selection of MA modules offered by the Department.
+You may choose from the wide selection of MA modules offered by the Department, a full list of available modules is available on our Module Webpage.

 To view the Programme Approval Form (full programme regulations, also known as the PAF), visit the Quality and Academic Support Office webpages.